siobhanlgorman/knits-and-pieces/TESTING.md

 1. The Shop button returns the user to the Shop page
 2. The Checkout button opens the Checkout and payment page

 ![](documentation/screenshots/basket-cta.png)

 ### Checkout Page

 - The Checkout page features input boxes for the necessary payment information inputs: name, email, phone number, street address, town or city, country, post code, country
 - At the bottom is the box for card payment information for Stripe.
 For testing purposes the number 4242 4242 4242 4242 is used
-- Two selectors are at the bottom to return to adjust the basket or complete order buttons to complete the payment process
+- Two CTA buttons are at the bottom to return to adjust the basket or complete order buttons to complete the payment process

 **Expected Result**:
 1. User can complete payment process and submit order
 2. User cannot checkout without completing required fields
 3. Logged in user's email address is prefilled
+4. On completion of payment a success message displays and a summary of the order
+5. A link displays at bottom to redirect user to Don't Miss tagged items (Specials) which functions correctly

 **Testing Steps**:
 1. With items in basket and in basket page (follow previous steps) click Checkout button